jas-chen/rx-redux/examples/universal-counter-rx/README.md

 ## This project shows the difference from original redux
 In redux, to make app universal you have to gather all your Promises returnned from dispatch(), this could be painful if you have many Promises.

-In rx-redux (with RxMiddleware) you only have to subscribe for stream completed.
+In rx-redux (with RxMiddleware) you only have to subscribe for stream completed event.

 > This example works but the code is messy, will clean it up soon.